 Be A Community Ambassador

-The community ambassador program is open to anyone in the U.S. and Canada who would like to lend their time, skills or resources to further the Half the Sky Movement within their communities.
-There are over 550 community ambassadors in 47 states.
+The community ambassador program is open to anyone who would like to lend their time, skills or resources to further the Half the Sky Movement within their communities.
+There are over 800 community ambassadors in 47 states, and now also internationally.